boooooommmmmm/ISYS90039-Innovation-Entrepreneurship-in-IT/Week8.md

 # Week 8

-This week is talking about Business Model Canvas.
+This week is talking about Business Model Canvas and exercise.

 <br />